About

 Who I am, what I do, and how I work.

-I'd discovered what felt like a restricted section in the library — it wasn't actually restricted, but I was reading the marketing and branding books so intently it felt like I shouldn't be there.
+Design wasn't a direct career path for me.
+I started in architecture school, which taught me two things that still shape everything I make: I love designing and building things, and I think in systems.
+Then I found what felt like a restricted section in the library.
+It wasn't actually restricted, but I was reading the marketing and branding books so intently it felt like I shouldn't be there.

 When I'm not designing, I'm probably walking by the lake with a coffee, playing with my daughter, or falling deeper into a book.